IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 ##### Detected in version:
 ODF 4.13 using ODF-FS 1.4.0
 ##### Problem Verification:
 On Openshift Console go to Storage -> Data Foundation -> storage systems.
-Some storage systems might be stuck forever with a status of: "Progressing" and never changes to "Available"
+Some storage systems might be stuck forever with a status of: "Progressing" and never changes to "Available".

 ![Storage-system-in-progressing-github3](storage-system-in-progressing2.png "storage-system")
 ##### Workaround: